 On the show this week is Bryan Kramer.
-We’ve been friends for years, and seen the changes in social media marketing from what used to be seen as a marketing tool to people actually want to communicate with each other, and how moving from the hustle of a marketing agency has changed his outlook on work and life.
+We’ve been friends for years, and have seen the changes in social media marketing from what used to be seen as a marketing tool to people actually wanting to communicate with each other, and how moving from the hustle of a marketing agency has changed his outlook on work and life.

 Bryan speaks frankly about what it’s like to go from the hectic world of the hustle and chase of running a digital marketing agency of 17 years that was really just not healthy.

 He took a scary yet freeing leap of faith to a new model of working that brings him to a happier, more joyful place working with individual leaders as a full-time coach.